Frequently Asked Questions

 Where do the films play?

-Our venue for 2019 is the wonderful Glenbow Museum Theatre situated on the main floor of the Glenbow Museum.
+Our venue is the wonderful Glenbow Museum Theatre situated on the main floor of the Glenbow Museum.

 Glenbow Museum - 130 - 9 Avenue S.E.
 Calgary, Alberta T2G 0P3

 The Glenbow, the theatre and its washrooms are completely accessible.
 For the festival, we create wheelchair "seating" in front of the first row of seats so we can accommodate between 7-9 wheelchairs.
 We ask that walkers be collapsed and stored at the front of the theatre - just ask our ushers and they can show you where!